Global Status: G3G5

 Range Extent: 200,000-2,500,000 square km (about 80,000-1,000,000 square miles)

 Range Extent Comments: This mostly is a northern and Appalachian species, that does not widely into eastern arctic regions but does in a limited area of western Canada (Williams et al., 2012).
 Its historic range included southern Canada from Newfoundland and southern Labrador west through much of Ontario and close to half of Manitoba and Saskatchewan, reaching British Columbia and elsewhere in northwest Canada in and east of the gap area where neither population cluster of B. occidentalis occurred (Williams et al., 2012).
 In the U.S. it ranged in all of the border states form Maine to Montana and also in South Dakota and as recently as 1999-2002 in extreme northwestern Nebraska (Golig and Ellis, 2006).
 It ranged farther south in the east, including virtually all of New England and New York and much of Pennsylvania and it is even reported from Plummers Island, Maryland (Norden, 2008), and in the mountains as far as North Carolina and eastern Tennessee.
 Its current range is unknown, except that it still occurs fairly widely, but now uncommonly, in Vermont, New Hampshire, Maine and Nova Scotia as of 2007 or 2010 (Mt.
 Desert Island, Maine, fide Sam Droege), at one site in Pennsylvania in 2006 but it was not found there in 2007 (Evans et al, 2008; Richardson, 2008), and elsewhere in Pennsylvania (Centre Co.) in 2009 (fide Sarina Jepsen, Xerces Society).
 In Wisconsin the species was found in 2007-2008 mostly around the town of Mountain where it had been undetected since 2003, and in Ozaukee County, Wisconsin as of 2007 (Wisconsin Natural Heritage Inventory Program).
-It has been found at two locations in Tennessee since 2006 (Evans et. al., 2008), after Super and Moyer (2003) reported a lack of records in the area since 1989.
+It has been found at two locations in Tennessee since 2006 (Evans et. al., 2008).
 This species still has a substantial range in the Northeast, probably from Nova Scotia to Pennsylvania, but It is not certain whether other occurrences add up to a significant current range or just isolated remnants, although it does obviously still occur somewhat widely in the northeast corner of the range.

 Area of Occupancy: Unknown 4-km2 grid cells